Applies to: MacroView DMS Next | DMS Next users

 - In the Search panel settings dialog, expand the Input Fields section.

-- Click , then select an input type (SharePoint column type) from the menu.
-The following input types are available.
+Click , then select an input type from the menu.
+Input types are based on SharePoint column types.

 - Choice: A value chosen from a predefined list.